GaloisInc/saw-training/Salsa20.rst

 to inspect the value of a length from a type, which is used in the ``if`` expression to select the appropriate input to ``Salsa20``.
-Cryptol strings, like C string literals, represent sequences of ASCII bytes values.
+Cryptol strings, like C string literals, represent sequences of ASCII byte values.
 Their values come from the specification.

 .. literalinclude:: examples/salsa20/Salsa20.cry